Post 16: A Parents Guide

 Higher Level and Degree Apprenticeships – are available to young people who are 18 or over with a level 3 qualification.
 They provide a new route to the professions allowing young people to gain high level skills and qualifications at levels 4 to 7.
 They provide access to jobs that only graduates could do in the past.
 Higher apprentices can do a foundation degree (level 4) and possibly a BSc/BA/BEng (level 6) or even an MSc/MA/MEng (level 7), depending on the employer.
 Higher level apprentices get paid at the same time and at a higher rate than intermediate or advanced apprenticeships.

 Whatever your child chooses to do in life, there is likely to be a qualification to help them do it.
 Encourage them to look at the options available and choose the one that will help them succeed.
 The link below provides an overview of qualifications at different levels.
 It is important to remember that qualifications at the same level have similar demands and degrees of difficulty.

 Click here for the 2021-2022 Parents' Guide to T Levels.

-Click here for the Parents' and Carers' Pack: Apprenticeship Information.
+Click here for the Support for parents and guardians.

 Parents’ Guide to Careers and Next Steps